Life as an Italian expat living in Northern Europe ain’t always easy. Especially when you miss food from back home, like during festivities.

 Yet, the plan changed when my little sis sent me a picture of a nice colomba she baked in less than 1 hour!
 I couldn’t resist the temptation to try it out myself.
 So for the first time in 5 years, I had not one but even two colombe for Easter.
 Of course, I didn’t eat them all by myself as I was glad to share and give away most of them.

-I didn’t have the colomba baking tin, which is available online, so I opted for a regular round shape.
+I didn’t have the colomba baking tin, which is available online [P.S.: later on, I finally got the paper baking tin with the dove shape and, since then, always baked the colomba with it – see picture below], so I opted for a regular round shape.
 The round shape is, by the way, also very common because this cake is also called focaccia – although I am sure the “purists” might have something to say about the fact that the colomba and the focaccia are very different things…

 Anyway, below you can find my version of colomba di Pasqua that turned out pretty easy to do and very delicious in my humble opinion as well as for the lucky ones who helped me eat it.